kappanjoe/seedling-tracker/README.md

 # Deco Tracker v2.2.3

+## Notice

+### Deco Tracker is no longer being maintained due to the complexities of newer decorations added to the game, the existing ability to track collected decorations in-game, and a lack of personal free time.
+Please feel free to fork it and make it your own. :)

 ## [<p align=center>Open Deco Tracker</p>](https://kappanjoe.github.io/seedling-tracker/)

 - Tap the colored boxes to save which decorations you've collected and hatched.